valkey-io/valkey-doc/docs/reference/eviction/index.md

 +--------+------------+------------+------------+------------+------------+
 ```

 So basically the factor is a trade off between better distinguishing items with low accesses VS distinguishing items with high accesses.
-More information is available in the example `redis.conf` file.
+More information is available in the example `valkey.conf` file.